Excel Functions – Formula Errors in Excel

 2. The formula below doesn’t return the #NULL error.

-See also Excel Example - Skip Blanks in Excel
+See also Excel VBA - Date and Time in Excel

 FIX NULL ERROR